 However, I am happy that paintings sell well enough to make a living only from painting.

 It is happiness when passion becomes work.
 Personally, I have never met most of my clients, because at art auctions only the auction house has contact with those interested.

-It also happens that I get an e-mail asking me to send photos of free paintings for sale.
-Someone just saw me somewhere and decided to write.
+It also happens that I get e-mails asking me to send photos of paintings In have for sale.
+Someone just saw my artwork somewhere and decided to write.
 At this point, I take individual orders less and less because there is not enough time for everything.
 I definitely prefer to sell what I paint than to paint what sells.

-YV: Do you have a favourite artist whose work fascinates and inspires you the most?
+YV: Do you have a favorite artist whose work fascinates and inspires you the most?

 Teresa Legierska: I don't think I have one.
 I am inspired to work and fulfil my dreams by extraordinary personalities, not necessarily related to art.
 I've read a lot of biographies, it's my favourite literary genre.
 All these people have common features, they share their diligence, commitment and passion.
 After reading this, I know how much time it takes to be successful.
 However, if you ask what artists I like, it will be Boznańska, Whistler, Impressionists, Rothko, Richter.

 YV: Right now, all over the world, we are experiencing the difficulties related to lockdowns.
 Tell me, please, how does this time affect your creativity and the implementation of your plans?
 What advice do you have for other artists during this difficult time for all?
 What should you remember as a creator?

 Teresa Legierska: I have no right to complain about the negative impact of the pandemic on my work.
 On the contrary, I have the impression that people in these difficult times more willingly invest their capital in art, treating it as an investment for the future.
 They hope to buy the painting now, and in a few years the value will be much higher.
 However, I miss the cultural life, I will be happy to visit a good exhibition, I will go to the gallery when the situation improves.